Liability if a Nursing Home Resident Suffers a Head Injury

 Today’s blog discusses more about head injuries in nursing homes, including who may be liable, either for the injury or for how the resident’s care was handled afterward.

-Head Injuries and How They Often Happen in Nursing Homes
+How Often Do Head Injuries Happen in Nursing Homes?

 Head injuries are one of the biggest risks for the elderly in long-term care.
 Residents with certain age-related issues, like decreased balance, reduced vision and diminished reflexes, are especially at risk for falling and suffering a head injury.